 Being pregnant is an emotional time for all mothers especially first time mothers like me.
-But living in Turkey away from family and friends and people who speak the same language as you can make the whole first time pregnancy just that little more stressful.
+But pregnant and living in Turkey away from family and friends and people who speak the same language as you can make the whole first time pregnancy just that little more stressful.
 I hope I can use my experience of being pregnant while living in Turkey to help lift the stress for others and I hope that other Mum’s who have been pregnant in Turkey will also add their advice as well.

 It is important that you are covered by medical insurance if you are married to a Turkish Citizen then they may be able to add you to their own medical insurance be it private or through work.
 If this is not the case then you will have to get your own medical cover.

 Each neighbourhood/area has its own General Practitioner or Doctors surgery, where you should register not only for during your pregnancy but for when ever the need to visit the Doctor arises.

 The visits are free and you only pay for your prescription just like in the UK.
 You must have either a residency permit or Kimlik (Turkish Citizenship) to register and you may also need to provide your passport if you just have a residency permit.

 Once you are registered you will visit the GP monthly for a check up throughout your pregnancy and this will also be where you take your baby for it’s regular check ups after it is born and for it’s immunisations.

 Which Hospital to Choose?

 This is probably the hardest decision to make, you can choose between the Government hospitals or the Private Hospitals.
 The best way to make the decision is to ask around the people in your area where they went and visit the individual hospitals till you make your decision and also your GP may be able to recommend a hospital for you.